-Shoreline (Bayhill Estate) Residential Precinct Code Assessable Development Specific Outcomes Probable Solutions \$1.1 Uses and Other Development - (1) Incorporates an increased range of residential uses; (2) Where within 100 metres of a public transport stop, incorporates a greater range of medium and higher density residential uses.
-P1.1 (1) Is primarily utilised for dwelling houses and dual occupancy.
-(2) Where within 100 metres of a public transport stop, incorporates a range of housing types including apartment buildings and multiple dwellings. \$1.2 (1) Non-residential uses such as local shopping, medical facilities, churches, child care centres and the like may be contemplated in appropriate locations and subject to detailed development requirements including - (a) being located on the major road network; (b) co-locating with other similar uses; (c) providing only for the identified convenience P1.2 (1) Non-residential uses - (a) locate on the corner of collector or higher order roads; (b) where of a - retail or commercial nature - a. are co-located with other similar uses; b. do not exceed 600m2 gross floor area, with no one tenancy exceeding 400m2 gross floor area; c. are not within 800 metres of any similar uses or a centre zone;
+- idential Precinct Code ble Dev elopment Specific Outcomes Probable Solutions Uses and Other Development - S1.1 Incorporates an increased range of residential uses; Where within 100 metres of a public transport stop, incorporates a greater range of medium and higher density residential uses.
+P1.1 Is primarily utilised for dwelling houses and dual occupancy.
+Where within 100 metres of a public transport stop, incorporates a range of housing types including apartment buildings and multiple dwellings.
+S1.2 Non-residential uses such as local shopping, medical facilities, churches, child care centres and the like may be contemplated in appropriate locations and subject to detailed development requirements including - (a) being located on the major road network; (b) co-locating with other similar uses; (c) providing only for the identified convenience P1.2 (1) Non-residential uses - (a) locate on the corner of collector or higher order roads (b) where of a - retail or commercial nature - a. are co-located with other similar uses; b. do not exceed 600m2 gross floor area, with no one tenancy exceeding 400m2 gross floor area; c. are not within 800 metres of any similar uses or a centre zone; e applicable code in Column 2 Probable Solunt is a code varied by this POD, that code is 50 Shoreline (Bayhill Estate) POD Version J (Dra A 1)